Superalgos/Superalgos/README.md

 ![Trading-Simulation-Asset-Balances](https://user-images.githubusercontent.com/13994516/58564447-3e304200-822d-11e9-9e90-e4f02212de5a.gif)
 <br/><br/>

-> **NOTE:** For the time being, asset balances displayed on screen correspond to the Simulation layer that was turned on last.
+> **NOTE:** For the time being, asset balances displayed on-screen correspond to the Simulation layer that was turned on last.

 The dashed line represents the duration of the trade at the price of the _take position_ event.
 Notice how one asset is exchanged for the other asset at the take position event, and exchanged back as the trade closes.